samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 Stage two "write" evaluations MUST be performed prior to returning generated replacement answers.
-Since logic to perform a stage two evaluation is already a requirement for DNS nameservers it may be easier for implementors to perform just stage two evaluations.
+Since logic to perform a stage two evaluation is already a requirement for DNS nameservers it may be easier for implementers to perform just stage two evaluations.
 Stage-two-only evaluation may be also preferred for performance purposes and is acceptable behavior.
 Any stage two evaluation errors MUST be processed as if the record did not exist and if all BULK